glowkeeper/Markdown-with-References/README.md

 ..._renewables.pdf_ should be a beautifully formatted PDF, complete with a table of contents, that contains the following text and reference:

-_Here's the terrifying truth: there are already enough known fossil fuel reserves to fry Planet Earth five times over [1][McKibben reference]._
+_Here's the terrifying truth: there are already enough known fossil fuel reserves to fry Planet Earth five times over [1][]._

-[McKibben reference]: [1] Bill McKibben, “Global Warming’s Terrifying New Math.” http://www.rollingstone.com/politics/news/global-warmings-terrifying-new-math-20120719, Jul-2012.
+[1]: 1.
+Bill McKibben, “Global Warming’s Terrifying New Math.” http://www.rollingstone.com/politics/news/global-warmings-terrifying-new-math-20120719, Jul-2012.